boa-z/KaoYan/ky-english/writing/Writing.md

 2. give him/her suggestions on how to get prepared for university life.

 You should write about 100 words on ANSWER SHEET 2.
 Do not sign your own name at the end of the letter.
-Use “Zhang Wei” instead.
+Use "Zhang Wei" instead.
 Do not write the address.
 (10 points)

 ### 2011 S4 PA Answer v20240825.1